purvanshi/isolvemath/README.md

   1. Finding a quantity when three others are given.
   2. Investment of parts (example - splitting investment into two parts, and finding the cumulative interest after a year).
 This also includes profit sharing.

-Current Work and research
+**Current Work and research**
 =========================
 The code at present is highly domain specific.
 To make it more generic, we have decided to solve word problems from basic.
 At present we are working on 4 basic operation problems(single and multistep).
 For better accuracies we will use deep neural networks to train our data.

-Who can contribute
+**Who can contribute**
 ==================
--Researchers - People who want to challenge the current accuracies of present maths word problem solvers, or extend the research in this field to higher level and complex problems and who love to play with the language(natural language processing).
+- Researchers - People who want to challenge the current accuracies of present maths word problem solvers, or extend the research in this field to higher level and complex problems and who love to play with the language(natural language processing).

--Developers - We beleieve in building something which can be used by someone directly.
+- Developers - We beleieve in building something which can be used by someone directly.
 Bridging the gap between research and develepment work, iSolveMath is a platform which involves both development and research work.

--ANYONE WHO LOVES MATHS AND BELIEVES EVERYONE ELSE SHOULD LOVE IT TOO.
+- _ANYONE WHO LOVES MATHS AND BELIEVES EVERYONE ELSE SHOULD LOVE IT TOO._

-Alternatives currently available in maths word problem solving
+**Alternatives currently available in maths word problem solving**
 ==============================================================

 The following alternatives already exist, but they perform to a limited capacity: